sayCHEESExD/packet-panic-relay-arena/README.md

 ## Gameplay Loop

-1. Join the same room from two browser windows or devices.
+1. Join the same room.
 2. Collect the data packet.
 3. Deliver it to the relay base to score.
 4. Shoot the packet carrier to force a packet drop.
 5. Pick up the dropped packet and steal the objective.
-6. When time runs out, both players can restart with the Play Again button.
+6. When time runs out, players can restart with the Play Again button.

 ## Technical Details